jasonkuhrt/template-typescript-lib/README.md

 1. Optimal output setup for your users

-    1. Target ES2019 which Node as low as version 12 has good support for ([kangax compat table](https://node.green/#ES2019)).
+    1. Target ES2019 which Node as low as version 12 has good support for ([Kangax compatibility table](https://node.green/#ES2019)).
     1. [`declaration`](https://www.typescriptlang.org/tsconfig#declaration) so your users can power their intellisense with your packages typings.
     1. [`declarationMap`](https://www.typescriptlang.org/tsconfig#declarationMap) enabled to make your published source code be navigated to when your users use "go to definition".
     1. `package.json` [`typeVersions`](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#version-selection-with-typesversions) used to emit only **one** set of declaration files shared by both CJS and ESM builds.